kyle-c-simmons/kyle-c-simmons.github.io/_posts/2019-05-08-ad-introduction.markdown

 ---
 title: "An Introduction to Active Directory"
-description: A Safe on HackTheBox Writeup (Easy box).
+description: A brief introduction to Active Directory
 date:   2019-08-05 19:45:00 +0100
 layout: page
 ---